gjbranham/Text-Finder/README.md

 # File Search

-Primitive file search tool utilizing Go's concurrency features.
-Currently runs a hardcoded set of search terms, for experimental reasons.
-Will be expanded to ingest search terms via the command line or from a file, in the future.
+File search search tool utilizing some of Go's concurrency features.
+Currently very primitive, but works similarly to `grep`.

+Build:

+`go build`

+Invoke the tool:

+`./text-finder -r -d ~/Documents some text to search for`

+In this example the tool will search for the strings `["some", "text", "to", "search", "for"]` in all files recursively starting at `~/Documents`

+- Ignores most binary files by default
 - Currently does not support searching symlinks